Natasha Mayers

 Natasha Laren Mayers (born 10 March 1979 in Saint Vincent) is a professional track and field sprinter who competes internationally for Saint Vincent and the Grenadines.
-She is the national record holder over 60 metres, 100 metres and 200 metres.
-She represented her country at the Summer Olympic Games in 2000 and 2004, and had the honour of national flag bearer at the latter edition.
-She has also appeared at the IAAF World Championships in Athletics in 2001 and 2003, as well as having taken part at the IAAF World Indoor Championships.
+She is the national record holder over 60 metres, 100 metres, and 200 metres.
+She represented her country at the Summer Olympic Games in 2000 and 2004 and had the honour of being the national flag bearer at the latter edition.
+She has also appeared at the IAAF World Championships in Athletics in 2001 and 2003, as well as taking part in the IAAF World Indoor Championships.

 She won the 2002 NCAA women's 200 m title, running for the USC Trojans.
 Mayers received a two-year competitive ban from athletics after testing positive for excess testosterone in July 2005.
-She returned to international competition in 2010 and won the 100 m gold medal at the 2010 Commonwealth Games – an initial bronze medallist, she was twice upgraded as both of the other two original medallists were disqualified.
+She returned to international competition in 2010 and won the 100 m gold medal at the 2010 Commonwealth Games – An initial bronze medallist, she was twice upgraded as both of the other two original medallists were disqualified.

 Career

 Early career

 She was educated in the United States, attending Inglewood High School in California, before moving on to Los Angeles Southwest College.
 She made her Olympic debut at the 2000 Sydney Olympics and was just one of four competitors selected for the national Olympic team that year.
 Her next global appearances came at the 2001 World Championships in Athletics and she entered both the 100 metres and 200 metres competitions.
 Although she was eliminated in the heats of the latter event, she managed to reach the semi-finals of the 100 m and placed sixth in her heat.

 Mayers gained a place at University of Southern California and began competing for the USC Trojans women's track team.
 She was cleared to race in May 2002 after initial eligibility issues and ran in the 100 m and 200 m at that year's NCAA Outdoor Women's Track and Field Championship.
 Her Trojan's teammate Angela Williams won in the 100 m and Mayers finished one hundredth of a second behind her for second place.
 She had a personal record run of 22.80 seconds in the 200 m qualifiers, the third fastest ever time for a USC athlete, and then went on to secure the 200 m NCAA title in the final.
-Later that year she ran a 100 m best of 11.09 seconds at the Mt.
+Later that year, she ran a 100 m best of 11.09 seconds at the Mt.
 SAC Relays.
 She represented her country at the 2002 Commonwealth Games and reached the finals of both the short sprints.
 She was eighth in the 100 m but was fourth over 200 m, missing the medals by a margin of 0.15 seconds.